 Types Of Decking Boards

 TOP TIP* When measuring your decking area, make sure you use stakes to mark out your space.
-Connect measuring string to each post and measure the area you are planning to utilize for your decking area.
-Using this method reduces the chances of over or even under ordering your project.
+Connect measuring strings to each post and measure the area you are planning to utilise for your decking project.
+Using this method reduces the chances of over or even under ordering your decking materials and decking accessories.

-- Where is your sun in the evening or midday, is your garden south or north facing?
-This is one of the most critical factors in positioning your project.
+- Where is your sun in the evening or midday, is your garden south or north-facing?
+Which is one of the most critical factors when positioning your Do it yourself project.
 Do you want the sun in the evening or the morning?
 But, remember that having the sun beaming down on your decking at midday will age it considerably within a few years.

 TOP TIP* Plan your decking project around utility holes and underground pipes, this will avoid having to remove your decking at a later date because of a burst pipe or blocked utility hole.

 For the final part of your decking project and probably the most basic is where you access your decking.
 If you’re not using handrails, then this is not something that will concern you, unless you want to use steps for safer access onto your decking!

 - Using steps to access your decking is a must, this is because there is a high chance of a tripping hazard

 - In general, there should be two access points to your decking depending on the type of decking look you want

-9 out of 10 decking projects will connect your outdoor space to your house, so having an entry point to your main garden will make all the difference to the finished project.
+9 out of 10 decking projects will connect your outdoor space to your house, so having an entry point to your garden will make all the difference to the finished project.